marioestradarosa/loopback-next/docs/site/Parsing-requests.md

   @param.path.number('id') id: number,
   @requestBody() todo: Todo,
 ): Promise<boolean> {
-  // NO need to do the "string to number" convertion as below id = +id;
+  // NO need to do the "string to number" convertion now,
+  // coercion automatically handles it for you. id = +id;
   return await this.todoRepo.replaceById(id, todo);
 }